gwenjo/MS3-asian-flavours/README.md

 ## **UX (User Experience)** ##
 ### **Project Summary** ###

-The goal of this full-stack MongoDB-based Flask project is to create a recipe database that allows users (CRUD) to add, read, update, and delete recipes.
+The goal of this project is (CRUD) to create a database of recipes that allows users to add, read, update and delete recipes.
-Asian Flavors gives access to all recipes in the database for all registered and non-registered users.
+Asian Flavors gives access to all recipes in the database for all registered and unregistered users.
 Registered users can add new recipes, edit and delete their own recipes.

 ### ** UX **
 ** First time user **

+-	As a first user, I want to be able to register easily.
--	As a first time user, I want an easy navigation website so that add and see     my (new) recipes.
+-   As a first time user, I want an easy navigation website so that I can add and see my (new) recipes.
 -	As a first user, I want a clear looking website so that the recipes are         easy to follow.
--	As a first user, I want to be able to register.

 ** Returning Users **

+-	As a returning user, I want to be able to sign in and out easily.
--	As a returning user I want to be able to edit my added recipes.
+-   As a returning user, I want to be able to edit and/or delete my added recipes.
--   As a returning user, I want to be able to log in and out easily.
+-   As a returning user, I would like to see all added recipes without logging in.

 ** Site owner’s Goal: **